sigasi/sigasi_insights/opinion/poc-a-pile-of-cores.md

 Sigasi Studio is a vendor tool chain independent IDE with similar goals to PoC.
 The next release will contain a Sigasi Studio project, to ease the exploration of our PoC-Library.

 Sigasi Studio has contributed to our code quality by discovering bugs and smells in the source code.
-On the one hand it reported some bugs, which were buried in long warning lists by the used tool chains.
+On the one hand, it reported some bugs, which were buried in long warning lists by the used tool chains.
 On the other hand, it reports coding style hints, which are irrelevant for most tools, as long as the code fits the language rules.
 Moreover, having an IDE, which links warnings and style hints to the correct source code position can be very helpful in large projects.